 Colorado follows the legal doctrine of "employment-at-will" which provides that in the absence of a contract to the contrary, neither an employer nor an employee is required to give notice or advance notice of termination or resignation.
-Additionally, neither an employer nor an employee is required to give a reason for the separation from employment.
+Also, neither an employer nor employee must give a reason for the separation from employment.